 - Sudden double vision

-- Sudden red/painful eye
+- Sudden eye pain

-- New onset flashes and/or floaters
+- New onset of light flashes and/or floaters

-- Foreign body in the eye (especially metal or chemicals)
+- Foreign body in the eye

-- New or worsening swelling or pain after eye surgery
+- Swelling or pain after eye surgery

-DO call our office in Marathon at 305-743-2020 for further instructions!
-We are here for you!
+Call our office in Marathon for further instructions.
+We’re here for you!